-Created by the Swiss playwright Julie Gilbert as a performative installation, the original proposal is an installation with old telephones through which the public circulates and chooses one to have a “conversation” with a writer from the collection.
+Created by the Swiss playwright Julie Gilbert, the original proposal is an installation with old telephones through which the public circulates and chooses one to have a “conversation” with a writer from the collection.

 When the phone rings, the audience picks up the handset and listen, for 5 minutes, to what a current playwright wrote "on behalf" of a former writer, performed live by an actress.